 - Wood-Fired Butchers Steak

-For the time being, you can view full details of the menu here on Disney’s site.
+For the time being, you can view full details of the menu and current price here on Disney’s site.
 Since there is a prix fixe menu at the Topolino’s character breakfast, you can order more than one entree.

-For instance, we ordered three entrees between the two of us for the fixed price of two adult meals.
-This is custom at any prix fixe menu restaurant.
+For instance, we ordered three entrees between us for the fixed price of two adult meals.
+This is usually custom at any prix fixe menu restaurant.

 While it’s not advertised, the meal is similar to an all-you-care-to-eat dining experience.
 However, it’s not a buffet.

 You can confirm this with your server upon arrival if you are interested in ordering a second entree.
-We often do this at the California Grill Brunch as well.
+We used to do this at the California Grill Brunch when it was available.

 Since my son has severe food allergies, we requested an allergy-friendly menu.
 Most of the allergy-friendly menus are by special request.

 As I touched on above, you no longer select food allergies when making an initial dining reservation.
-You will need to select them when you check-in by using the mobile feature.
+You must select them when you check in by using the mobile feature.
 It will prompt you to add any allergens before confirming.

-If you have food allergies, I recommend speaking to a chef that will be preparing your meal.
+If you have food allergies, I recommend speaking to the chef preparing your meal.
 That’s rarely an issue when we list our food allergies to a server, but we occasionally have to insist.